 Step 3: Click Apply on top left to execute.

-Better than other tools, NIUBI Partition Editor has unique 1 Second Rollback, Virtual Mode, Cancel-at-well technologies and advanced moving algorithm to help repartition hard drive safely and fast.
-It also helps do many other disk partition operations.
+Better than other tools, NIUBI Partition Editor has unique 1 Second Rollback, Virtual Mode, Cancel-at-well technologies and advanced moving algorithm to help repartition hard drive safely and much faster.
+It also helps you do many other disk partition management operations.